progoza/markdown-docs/Apps/jekyll.md

 ## Using jekyll with in obsidian vault

-For some articles in my obsidian vault I prepared scripts that render static html using jekyll.
+For some articles in my Obsidian Vault I prepared scripts that render static html using jekyll.

 There are 2 flavours: `build.sh` for Linux and `build.cmd` for Windows.
 These scripts copy the template from `_template` directory and selected articles from Obsidian vault into `_build` dir; next they generate the  html into `_output`.